VolantisDev/config-pi/README.md

 - Custom UPnP port assignments
 - Much more!

-## Thanks

-Thanks to CoreUI, the wonderful and open source admin theme that help launch this project.

 ## Development

 If you wish to contribute to Pi Config's development, here are some helpful commands: